enif77/DockerPlayground/docs/grafana.md

 ```
 http://localhost:3000/
 ```
-Grafana requires to set a password for the default `adimin` user.
+Grafana requires to set a password for the default `admin` user.
 I am using the `Passw0rd1` password.

 Grafana configuration can be edited by: